GARDENS OF VERSAILLES

 Legal Notice: All brand names, photos, videos, trademarks, and registered trademarks mentioned in this blog - website are property of their legal owners and are being used here only for description.

-The prices of our PLANTER BOXES are in U.S$ dollars includes FREE SHIPPING worldwide door to door delivery by Fedex, also includes SALES TAX, VAT or TVA, and also includes FREE custom taxes up to 98%
+The prices of our planter boxes, Versailles planters are in u$s dollars, we ship to US.A and Worldwide door to door delivery by Fedex, our prices include SALES TAX, VAT or TVA, and also includes FREE customs taxes up to 98%

 GARDEN OF VERSAILLES PLANTER BOXES